andresgbecerra/co-induction-anguar/Interview/Angular.md

 - **HttpClient**
   - To communicate with backend services using HTTP, the HttpClient service uses observables and offers the HttpClient.get() method to fetch data from a server.
   - The asynchronous method sends an HTTP request, and returns an observable that emits the requested data for the response.
+  - To use HttpClient in Angular applications follow the below steps:
+    - import HttpClientModule from @angular/common/http in Angular’s app.module.ts file.
+    - Add HttpClientModule to the imports array of NgModule.
+    - Finally inject the HttpClient service in application class or service as a dependency.

 ***